Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Running Diaspora

-Just run `./script/server`.
+To turn on the server use the command `./script/server`.
 This will start Thin, Redis, a Resque worker and the Websocket server.
 The application is then available at http://your_pod:3000.
 You can change port by editing thin_port in config/script_server.yml or setup a reverse proxy (see above) if you want to run Diaspora for example at a subdomain or use HTTPS more easily.

 Note: When `./script/server` starts redis, it reads the `config/redis.yml` file.
 Make sure that you have write permissons to the log file, which is specified on the line starting with the word `logfile` in `config/redis.conf`.
 On some system, you may have to create the full path to the logfile (example, in Ubuntu, the log file is written in : /var/log/diaspora/redis.log.
 But the /var/log/diaspora folder doesn't exist, you need to create it, and give the access rights so redis can write in it)